pyatb/pyatb/doc/quick_start.md

 `stru_file`: The structure file name of the supercell.
 This file indicates the crystal structure of the supercell and the corresponding orbital file.
 Make sure that both the structure file and the orbital file exist.

-`ecut`: Determine the number of projections to the plane wave basis group, the energy unit is eV.
+`ecut`: Determine the number of projections to the plane wave basis group, the energy unit is Ry.

 `band_range`: Specify the energy band range of band unfolding.